-Joseph Wm.
-Foran Chairman and Chief Executive Officer

-Individual Performance Milestones

-- Collaborated with the Board and other executive officers to create and maintain an effective team culture throughout each level of Matador's organization that has built value through (1) selective acreage acquisitions, (2) traditional oil and natural gas operations growing organically through the drill bit and (3) expanding midstream operations in Matador's various asset areas - Provided direction and leadership throughout Matador in developing and executing Matador's strategy and operational plan in 2019, which resulted in record operational and midstream results, including - o 17% reserves growth - o 27% oil equivalent production growth - 9% total revenue growth - Provided leadership to the Board, including recommending to the Nominating Committee a highly qualified Board candidate with additional expertise and experience and improving the Board's function and processes - Directed the Company's collective efforts to convert approximately \$21.9 million of non-core assets to cash - Worked with other executive officers and directors to expand the vision and strategy for Matador's midstream operations, including the negotiations for the San Mateo II joint venture and the expansion of the San Mateo system - Oversaw the collaborative management of the Company's balance sheet and strong financial position, including through an increase in the borrowing base under the Credit Agreement - Led firmwide focus on attracting, training and retaining talent, encouraging employee and director engagement and aligning our strategy and operational plan throughout the organization - Directed efforts to develop and maintain relationships with directors, shareholders, vendors and other key stakeholders with the assistance of other executive officers
+Executive Officer Individual Performance Milestones Joseph Wm.
+Foran Chairman and Chief Executive Officer Collaborated with the Board and other executive officers to create and maintain an effective team culture throughout each level of Matador's organization that has built value through (1) selective acreage acquisitions, (2) traditional oil and natural gas operations growing organically through the drill bit and (3) expanding midstream operations in Matador's various asset areas Provided direction and leadership throughout Matador in developing and executing Matador's strategy and operational plan in 2020, which, despite a reduction from six to three operated rigs, resulted in record operational and midstream results, including i 7% proved reserves growth i 14 % daily oil equivalent production growth Provided leadership to the Board, including recommending to the Nominating Committee a highly qualified Board candidate with additional expertise and experience and improving the Board's function and processes Oversaw Matador's continuing improvement in capital efficiency as demonstrated by our average drilling and completion costs for all operated horizontal wells completed and turned to sales of approximately \$850 per completed lateral foot in 2020, a decrease of 27% as compared to average drilling and completion costs of \$1,165 per completed lateral foot in 2019 Worked with other executive officers to complete the expansion of the San Mateo system and the Black River Processing Plant and the merger of San Mateo II into San Mateo Oversaw the collaborative management of the Company's balance sheet and strong financial position, including through two reaffirmations of the borrowing base under the Credit Agreement and the achievement of free cash flow in the fourth quarter of 2020 Led firmwide focus on attracting, training and retaining talent, encouraging employee leadership development and director engagement and aligning our strategy and operational plan throughout the organization • Directed efforts to develop and maintain relationships with directors, shareholders, vendors and other key stakeholders with the assistance of other executive officers Helped advance the Company's ESG initiatives, including by forming a working group to compile and report data highlighting the Company's efforts to respond to increased investor focus on sustainability

-Matthew V. Hairford President
+Executive Officer Matthew V. Hairford

+President